 In order to assure brake system performance, all brake system components should be inspected periodically.
-Refer to the "Maintenance Schedule" in Section 8 for proper maintenance intervals.
+Refer to "Maintenance Schedule" for further information.

 Riding the brakes can lead to brake failure and possibly an accident.
 Driving with your foot resting or riding on the brake pedal can result in abnormally high brake temperatures, excessive lining wear, and possible brake damage.
-You wouldn't have your full braking capacity in an emergency.
+You would not have your full braking capacity in an emergency.
 Master Cylinder - Brake Fluid Level Check Check the fluid level in the master cylinder immediately if the brake system warning light indicates system failure.